kamerynjw/kamerynjw.github.io/teaching/2023/math210.md

 * Unit 1 (8/28–9/29): **Limits, continuity, and introduction to the derivative**

-    * Week 1: Introduction, the concept of the limit [2.2]
+    * Week 1: Introduction, the concept of the limit [Ch 1, 2.2]

     * Week 2: Limit laws, continuity [2.3, 2.4, 4.6]